William Freney: In England

 By 1276 William was acting as a suffragan bishop of the diocese of Norwich under Roger Skerning.
 In that year, he consecrated a site for the erection of a Carmelite priory in Norwich and the high altar at Bishop's Lynn.
 In November 1277, he was acting as a Papal nuncio when he wrote to Godfrey Giffard, bishop of Worcester, about collecting Peter's pence.
 That year Edward gave him two more tuns of wine.
 In November 1278, he assisted the new bishop, William Middleton, in the consecration of Norwich Cathedral.
-In 1280, he was attended the translation of the remains of Hugh of Lincoln to Norwich.
+In 1280, he attended the translation of the remains of Hugh of Lincoln to Norwich.

 In 1282, William received the manor of Cringleford.
 His last appearance in the record is in 1286.
 There is no evidence that he went to the East after 1273, nor is there any indication of his date of death.
 He was presumably buried in a Dominican friary and his tombstone removed during the dissolution to St Mary's Church in Rhuddlan, where it resides today.
 It bears the effigy of a bishop with mitre and crozier.
 Its inscription, in Norman French, reads, "Pray for the soul of Friar William Freney, archbishop of Rages".